 DataArc will be used for attendance, daily logs, physician interaction, competencies, clinical instructor/preceptor evaluations, clinical site evaluations, daily evaluations, and affective behavior evaluations.
-It is the student's responsibility to ensure DataArc entries are completed as required.
-Notify the DCE for any discrepancies noted in DataArc.
-The student should always have copies of the mandatory competencies, daily evaluation forms, and daily logs with them at clinic in case clinical instructor/preceptor does not have access to DataArc.
-Clinical paperwork/DataArc entries are due the Tuesday after completing the rotation.
-If I am not in my office, the paperwork must be slid under my office door.
+The student should always have copies of the daily evaluation forms and daily logs with them at clinic.